uikit/uikit-site/docs/pages/modal.md

 ## Accessibility

-The Modal component adheres to the [Dialog (Modal) WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/) and sets the appropriate WAI-ARIA roles and properties.
+The Modal component adheres to the [Dialog (Modal) WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/) and automatically sets the appropriate WAI-ARIA roles and properties.

-- The container element has the `dialog` role and the `aria-modal` property if used with `overlay: true`.
+- The *modal* has the `dialog` role and the `aria-modal` property.

+The Close component automatically sets the appropriate WAI-ARIA roles and properties.

+- The *close icon* has the `aria-label` property, and if an `<a>` element is used, the `button` role.

-### Keyboard Interaction
+### Keyboard interaction

-- <kbd>Esc</kbd>: If `bg-close: true`, will close the Modal.
+The Modal component can be accessed through keyboard using the following keys.

+- The <kbd>esc</kbd> key closes the modal.
+This behaviour is disabled if the `bg-close: false` option is set.